americocunhajr/EPIDEMIC/paper/paper.md

 folder brings together a set of \"verification scripts\" to individually cover each possible error in these routines.
 To facilitate its use, EPIDEMIC has a tutorial, in English and Portuguese, with examples and explanations about the code.
+The codes and the EPIDEMIC tutorial are constantly being updated, according to the needs that come up.

 This educational code proves to be an important didactic tool for epidemiological analysis, as it is available in a transparent,